Enhanced Reconstruction of Sub-GeV Neutrinos Charged Current Interactions in LArTPC: Sub-GeV Neutrino Energy Reconstruction

 As discussed above, only a fraction of a particle's $E_\text{avail}$ is actually visible to a calorimeter in the form of $Q$ or $L$.
 This fraction is defined as the calorimetric response as in Ref.~\cite{Selfcompensatinglight4GeV},

 where $E_\text{vis}$ is the energy deposited as charge ($Q$) or light ($L$) signals in the simulation.
 Naturally, if we knew $R_\text{cal}$ for a neutrino event, we could divide out the recorded visible energy by $R_\text{cal}$ to get the true available energy.
 However, the calorimetric response from individual outgoing particles can fluctuate significantly.
-The charge and light calorimetric responses are plotted in \cref{fig:rcal} for different particle components in sub-GeV neutrino events.
-We have previously noted that sub-GeV events have a larger fraction of their deposited energy in protons.
-The charge recombination factor $R_c$ for protons decreases steeply with the initial proton kinetic energy below $\approx$200 MeV (cf. \cref{fig:charge-responses,fig:light-responses}).
-Consequently, lower-energy protons constitute a larger fraction of the hadronic component in the sub-GeV regime than in the multi-GeV case.
-On average, the charge calorimetric response is lower and the light calorimetric response correspondingly higher for the hadronic component of sub-GeV $\nu_e$ events than for that of multi-GeV events.
-The EM-component calorimetric responses for sub-GeV and multi-GeV $\nu_e$ events are essentially identical.
+The charge and light calorimetric responses are plotted in \cref{fig:rcal} for different groups of particles in sub-GeV neutrino events.
+We have previously noted that sub-GeV events have a larger fraction of their deposited energy in protons, meaning that lower-energy protons constitute a larger fraction of the hadronic component in the sub-GeV regime than in the multi-GeV case.
+We also note that the charge recombination factor $R_c$ for protons decreases steeply with the initial proton kinetic energy below $\approx$200 MeV (cf. \cref{fig:charge-responses,fig:light-responses}).
+Thus, on average, the charge calorimetric response is lower and the light calorimetric response correspondingly higher for the hadronic component of sub-GeV $\nu_e$ events than for that of multi-GeV events.
+By contrast, the EM-component calorimetric responses for sub-GeV and multi-GeV $\nu_e$ events are essentially identical.

-From \cref{fig:rcal}, we extract the peak calorimetric response in each distribution as scaling factors that would approximately scale the peak in the visible energy signal -- whether that be $Q$, $L$, or $Q+L$ -- to the peak in the distribution of $E_\text{avail}$ for a sample of events.
+From \cref{fig:rcal}, we extract the peak calorimetric response in each distribution as scaling factors that would, when divided by, approximately scale the peak in the visible energy signal -- whether that be $Q$, $L$, or $Q+L$ -- to the peak in the distribution of $E_\text{avail}$ for a sample of events.
 Below, we consider five major methods of energy reconstruction.
 Most of them follow Ref.~\cite{Selfcompensatinglight4GeV}, except we consider one more method of combining charge and light signals (Q+L):

 \begin{itemize} \item L1: a neutrino energy reconstruction based solely on light signals.
 We divide out the energy deposited as light $L$ by the peak overall light calorimetric response $R_\text{cal, light}$ found from the simulation sample,